Oriented Grassmannian Bundle, Normal Curvature Reduction, and Persistent Homology: Theoretical background

 We refer to \cite{gromov2007metric, hirsch2012differential} in this subsection.
 Let $(Z,d_Z)$ be a metric space and let $A,B\subset Z$ be nonempty compact subsets.
 The \emph{Hausdorff distance} between $A$ and $B$ is defined by

-The following stability theorem establishes the continuity of persistent homology with respect to the Hausdorff distance. \begin{theorem}[{\cite[Theorem~5.6]{chazal2014persistence}}] Let $A,B$ be compact subsets of a metric space $Z$.
+The following stability theorem establishes the continuity of persistent homology of the ambient Čech complex with respect to the Hausdorff distance. \begin{theorem}[{\cite[Theorem~5.6]{chazal2014persistence}}] Let $A,B$ be compact subsets of a metric space $Z$.
 Then for every $j \in \mathbb{N} \cup \{0\}$ and every field $\mathbb{k}$,

 \end{theorem}